Cyclic homology, $S^1$-equivariant Floer cohomology, and Calabi-Yau structures: Cyclic open-closed maps

 compatible with Floer data, covering all but a codimension 1 locus in the target, and moreover all the sign twists defining the operations $\oc^{k}_{d,\tau_i}$ are chosen to be compatible with the sign twist in the operation $\oc^{S^1,k}$ (this uses the fact that the Floer data on ${ }_k\mc{R}^{S^1_{i,i+1}}$ agrees with the data on ${ }_k\hat{\mc{R}}_d^1$ via the cyclic permutation map $\kappa^{-i}$ by \eqref{S1tauequivariance}).
 After perturbation zero-dimensional solutions to Floer's equation can be chosen to come from the complement of any codimension 1 locus in the source abstract moduli space, implying the equality \eqref{signedequalityk}.

-Finally, all that remains is a sign analysis whose conclusion is that
+Finally, all that remains is a sign analysis whose conclusion is that,

-where $s^{nu}$ is the operation arising from changing a check term to a hat term with a sign twist \eqref{snu}. (some such statement is unsurprising, as the operations are constructed with identical Floer data but potentially different sign twists).
+where $s^{nu}$ is the operation arising from changing a check term to a hat term with a sign twist \eqref{snu}.
+(The equality up to comparing signs is immediate, as the operations are constructed with identical Floer data and hence involve counts of identical moduli spaces).
 The details of this sign comparison are exactly the same as in Proposition \ref{sectorsignorientation}, including with signs, as when orienting the moduli of maps, the additional marked points $p_1, \ldots p_{k}$ only contribute complex orientations to the moduli spaces of domains (and no additional orientation line terms). \end{proof}

 \begin{proof}[Proof of Proposition \ref{cyclicOCequations}] This is an immediate corollary of the previous two propositions. \end{proof}

 We now collect all of this information to finish the proof of our main result.